Sellmore-Co/campaign-cart/docs/components/Selectors.md

    - `data-os-package="id"` - The package ID of the product
    - `data-os-quantity="1"` - The quantity to add to cart (optional, defaults to 1)
    - `data-os-selected="true"` - Set to pre-select this item (optional)
+   - `data-os-shipping-id="id"` - The ID of the shipping method to apply when this card is selected (optional).
+If present, selecting this card will call `cart.setShippingMethod()` with this ID.

 ## CSS Classes